The Law & Ethics of Animal Testing (921)

 LiveChats online, weekdays, 3:30pm - 5:00pm PST

 The Law and Ethics of Animal Testing explores the complex and oftentimes controversial regulatory framework that governs the use of animals in scientific experiments in biomedical research and in toxicity testing.
-Students will learn first-hand about the latest litigation and policy developments from experts who are at the forefront of this quickly evolving field.
+Students will learn about the latest litigation and policy developments from experts who are at the forefront of this quickly evolving field.
 Whether you are new to the topic or a seasoned veteran, this dynamic and fast-paced course will provide you with the tools and knowledge you need to become effective advocates, policy-makers, and analysts in this critically important area of law.

 In this course, you will receive direct faculty instruction through LiveChats, webcasts, podcasts, prerecorded video, and online discussion.

 This course is open to Lewis & Clark law students, as well as visiting students and auditing students.
 Visiting students must check with their home schools to ensure the credits are transferable.
 Lewis & Clark is an ABA-accredited law school, and the credits from the distance learning courses may be eligible for transfer back law schools, depending on the rules of the school accepting the credits for transfer.
 All students should check with their home school as to the specific rules regarding transfer of credits.
 Lewis & Clark law students should review the school’s policy on distance learning credits.

 Note: per the ABA Standard 306-f, a student may not enroll in any distance education course before completing 28 credit hours toward his/her JD degree.

 Lewis & Clark has been approved by the State of Oregon to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.For further information regarding SARA please visit www.nc-sara.org

 For a listing of all current participating SARA states and regional compact office please click to view: